 If you’re not a thai citizen, I recommend this link where you can check the ✅REQUIREMENTS and get the VISA.
-Also, so you can travel peacefully without worring about your health and safety here you’ll find a 💥 TRAVEL INSURANCE and 🏠10€/10$ DISCOUNT on ACCOMODATION
+Also, so you can travel peacefully without worrying about your health and safety, here you’ll find a 💥 TRAVEL INSURANCE.
+And don’t forget to get 🏠10€/10$ DISCOUNT on ACCOMODATION!

 Bangkok (👉GUIDE TO BANGKOK) is a bustling, cosmopolitan city where ancient tradition meets modernity.
 Here, you can enjoy Buddhist temples and towering skyscrapers, and witness the chaotic traffic and the tranquility of the canals.

 Bangkok is a city with a lot to offer in terms of activities and sights.
 Its popular NIGHT MARKETS are a great place to shop and try all sorts of STREET FOOD, the FLOATING MARKETS offer a unique and picturesque experience, and the ruins of AYUTTHAYA are a great option to explore Bangkok history.

 If you’re short on time, you can choose a 1-DAY TOUR that covers the city’s major attractions.